aws-samples/amazon-redshift-udfs/README.md

 - **resources.yaml** - a CFN template containing external resources which may be referenced by the Lambda function.
 These resources are for testing only.

 - **package.json** - (NodeJS Only) If your function requires modules not available already in Lambda, a list of modules.
 The modules will be packaged, uploaded to S3, and mapped to your Lambda function.
-See (f_mysql_lookup_nodejs)[lambda-udfs/f_mysql_lookup_nodejs-varchar-varchar-varchar] for and example.
+See [f_mysql_lookup_nodejs](lambda-udfs/f_mysql_lookup_nodejs-varchar-varchar-varchar) for and example.

-- **requirements.txt** - (Python Only) If your function requires modules not available already in Redshift, a list of modules.
-The modules will be packaged, uploaded to S3, and mapped to your Lambda function.
-See (f_mysql_lookup_python)[lambda-udfs/f_mysql_lookup_python-varchar-varchar-varchar] for and example.

 ### sql-udfs
 [SQL UDFs](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-scalar-sql-udf.html) do not require any additional files.